Trump TAKES OVER DC, Police Accused Of FAKING Low Crime Rate / Gay Marriage IS OVER? ft. Josh Hammer

 Yeah, a lot of the justices, you know, Amy Coney Barrett's a very good example.

-And a lot of these lawyers who put a very, you know, a firm emphasis on precedent and star decisis put a high reliance on reliance interest, which basically means if there are people in the here and now that are relying on this ruling there, we're going to be very reluctant to overturn it.
+And a lot of these lawyers who put a very, you know, a firm emphasis on precedent and star disis put a high reliance on reliance interest, which basically means if there are people in the here and now that are relying on this ruling there, we're going to be very reluctant to overturn it.

-I don't know the exact number, but I think it's maybe like around a million, two million, something like that there.
+And I think the number of people here who have same-sex marriage licenses in America in the year 2025, I don't know the exact number, but I think it's maybe like around a million, two million, something like that there.

 I mean, that is a non-negligible reliance interest.